-On this date in 2009, the Pirates traded All-Star outfielder Nate McLouth to the Atlanta Braves in exchange for outfielder Gorkys Hernandez and pitchers Charlie Morton and Jeff Locke.
-McLouth was coming off an All-Star season in 2008, one in which he hit .276 with 113 runs scored, 26 homers, 23 stolen bases, a league leading 46 doubles and 94 RBIs.
+On this date in 2009, the Pittsburgh Pirates traded All-Star outfielder Nate McLouth to the Atlanta Braves in exchange for outfielder Gorkys Hernandez, plus pitchers Charlie Morton and Jeff Locke.
+McLouth was coming off an All-Star season in 2008, one in which he had a .276 average, with 113 runs scored, 26 homers, 94 RBIs, 23 stolen bases, a league leading 46 doubles and an .853 OPS.
 He also won the Gold Glove in center field, though he rated poorly on defense that year.
-When the Pirates wanted to call up Andrew McCutchen, McLouth balked at the position move from center field, which in part caused the trade.
+When the Pirates wanted to call up top prospect Andrew McCutchen, McLouth balked at the position move from center field, which in part caused the trade.
 He was hitting .256/.349/.470 when the deal was made, with 27 runs, seven doubles, nine homers and 34 RBIs in 45 games.
-All three players received were highly rated prospects at some time, though only Morton had Major League experience at the time.
-Locke was a second round pick in 2006, who was struggling in High-A ball.
-Hernandez was 21 years old, hitting .316 in Double-A. Prior to the season, he was the 62nd ranked prospect in baseball by Baseball America.
-Morton was 25 years old, at Triple-A, coming off a season in which he went 4-8, 6.15 in 74.2 innings for the Braves.
+All three players received in the deal were highly rated prospects at some time, though only Morton had Major League experience at the time.
+The 21-year-old Locke was a second round pick in 2006, who was struggling at the time in High-A ball.
+Hernandez was 21 years old, hitting .316 in Double-A. Prior to the season, he was ranked as the 62nd best prospect in baseball by Baseball America.
+Morton was 25 years old and playing at Triple-A, coming off a season in which he went 4-8, 6.15 in 74.2 innings for the Braves.

 After the deal, Morton went 41-62, 4.39 in 142 starts and 801 innings with the Pirates, where he played during the 2009-15 seasons, before he was traded away with one year left on his contract.
 That deal worked out great for the Pirates, despite a poor return in minor league pitcher David Whitehead.
 Morton pitched just 17.1 innings in 2016 due to injury, while making $8M for the season.
-Hernandez played 25 games with the Pirates in 2012, then was traded to the Miami Marlins for Gaby Sanchez.
-He returned to the Pirates as a free agent in 2015 and played another eight big league games.
+Hernandez played 25 games with the Pirates in 2012, then was traded to the Miami Marlins for first baseman Gaby Sanchez.
+He returned to the Pirates as a free agent in 2015, when he played another eight big league games.
 He was then a regular for the 2017-18 San Francisco Giants, which led to him playing a total of 394 games over six seasons.
 Locke reached the Pirates in September of 2011, then stayed around through the 2016 season.
 He went 35-38, 4.41 in 644 innings with the Pirates, making 110 starts and 13 relief appearances.
 He was an All-Star in 2013.
 The Pirates let him go after the 2016 season.
 He pitched just seven more big league games after leaving Pittsburgh.
-McLouth hit .229 with 21 homers in 250 games for Atlanta over the 2009-11 season, finishing with 124 runs, 44 doubles, 21 homers and 76 RBIs.
+McLouth hit .229/.335/.364 in 250 games for Atlanta over the 2009-11 season, finishing with 124 runs, 44 doubles, 21 homers and 76 RBIs.
 He had decent results in 2009 after the trade, but his other two seasons were worth -2.4 WAR.
-He eventually ended up back in Pittsburgh as a free agent in 2012, but he was released after batting .140 in 34 games.
+He eventually ended up back in Pittsburgh as a free agent in 2012, but he was released after batting just .140 in 34 games.
 As for the on field value the teams got with the initial trade, McLouth gave the Braves -0.6 WAR, while the Pirates received 0.5 WAR from their three players.

 On this date in 1906, the Pirates traded pitcher Ed Karger to the St Louis Cardinals for pitcher Chappie McFarland.
-This move is the exact opposite of the one above, Pittsburgh dealt a young prospect in exchange for a veteran pitcher.
-Karger, at age 23, had made his Major League debut exactly seven weeks earlier.
+This move is the exact opposite of the one above, as Pittsburgh dealt a young prospect in exchange for a veteran pitcher.
+The 23-year-old Karger had made his Major League debut exactly seven weeks earlier.
 He was pitching well for the Pirates, but they wanted a veteran to help for their playoff run.
 As it turned out, they had no chance that season with the Cubs setting a major league record with a 116-36 record.
 Karger had a 2-3, 1.93 record at the time of the deal, making two starts and four relief appearances.
 McFarland had pitched decent for some very poor St Louis Cardinals teams.
 At age 31, he was coming off three straight seasons of throwing at least 229 innings.
-With St Louis, he had a 33-57 record with a 3.33 ERA.
+With St Louis, he had a 33-57, 3.33 record over 797 innings.